PDIS/transcript/2022-10-21-BBC-HARDTalk.md

 We work as the Ministry of Digital Affairs through the Department of Democracy Network, not just with government entities of fellow democracies, but also people who are advocating for democracy and independent journalists and so on, even if they live in authoritarian regimes.
 And so on these topics, we're happy to have conversations.

 ### Zeinab Badawi:
 All right, but it's not just the political question where there is a lack of clarity.
 Even Taiwan's defense strategy is lacking.
-Taiwan's former top military official, staff Admiral Lee Hsi-ming, who retired three years ago, says the Taiwanese army is not prepared and that it must think strategically, which he says it isn't doing.
+Taiwan's former top military official, staff Admiral Lee Hsi-ming, who retired three years ago, says "the Taiwanese army is not prepared and that it must think strategically," which he says it isn't doing.

 His criticisms highlight the inertia in the Taiwanese army because it was the armed wing of the KMT, the Chinese Nationalist Party, that ruled under martial law for decades.
 And so therefore, it's not reinvented itself sufficiently for the modern era.